Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 |---|---|
 |serviceName|Your Load Balancer service ID|

-With the additional calls listed below, you can list, modify and delete your server farms respectively.
+With the additional calls listed below, you can list, modify and delete your server farms respectively:

 > [!api]
 >